Welcome to the Your Best Life community!

 My name is Kenya, and I look forward to connecting and sharing with you about everyday life & the situations it brings.

-The site's content will address being a whole individual and the best version of one's self, so it's relevant and applicable to all.
-Anyone can listen, and is welcome to participate; just know, that we will often speak and address issues from the perspective of an unmarried individual.
+I am a published author, certified educator and licensed coach.
+The site's content addresses being a whole individual and the best version of one's self, so it's relevant and applicable to all.
+Anyone can listen, and all are welcome to participate; just know, that we will often speak and address issues from the perspective of an unmarried individual.

 I am doing this for a few reasons, and they are as follows: